jxtngx/lm-eval-lab/README.md

 ## Compute environments

 Assuming a single GPU, care ought to be taken to load the model as efficiently as possible; which likely means that evals ought to be in a queue (a simple for loop) in order to load the model one time only.
-As such – the model ought to be an attribute of `Evaluator`.
 Though not ideal in terms of reducing run times, iterating through the evals one at a time will help to avoid out-of-memory errors we may encounter if attempting to run evals in parallel in compute limited environments.

 In a multi-GPU environment, run times could be reduced by distributing simple evals (`Human`, `Judge`) to one device, and complex evals (`Synth`, `Harness`) on the remainder of the devices.
 Though this requires knowledge of backend APIs that have to do with device count and device placement (including CPU offloading).